 These symptoms can worsen with the slightest exertion.
 Further, it is important to differentiate CFS from the persistent fatigue that is felt by 20-50 percent of the population, in association with an unbalanced lifestyle or stress.

-In TCM, the victims of CFS present the following imbalances, individually or in combination.
+According to Traditional Chinese Medicine theory, the sufferers of CFS present the following imbalances, individually or in combination.
 For example, kidney yin deficiency can also combine with spleen deficiency.

-1) Kidney yin deficiency symptoms include: night sweats; thinning hair or hair loss; sore back; menstrual period disorder; ringing in the ears; abnormal tongue colour; fine, hollow and rapid pulse.
+1) KIDNEY YIN DEFICIENCY – symptoms include night sweats; thinning hair or hair loss; sore back; menstrual period disorder; ringing in the ears; abnormal tongue color; fine, hollow and rapid pulse.
 Herbs for this deficiency are based on the Six Taste Formula – ingredients include Rhemania Root, Cornus Frui, Dioscorea Rhizome, Alisma Rhizome, Paeonia Root, Poria Fungus.
 The acupuncture point is Taixi stream point kidney 3X2 needles with both sides, using the tonification method.

-2) Kidney yang deficiency symptoms include: day sweats or automatic sweating; dislike of cold; weak back; no menstrual period, even a limited one; light tongue colour or an enlarged tongue.
-The formula for kidney yang deficiency is Gold Cabinet Kidney Qui, and its ingredients are based on the Six Taste formula with two extra herbs – Cinnamon Bark, Aconite Carmichaeli Debx.
+2) KIDNEY YANG DEFICIENCY – symptoms include day sweats or automatic sweating; dislike of cold; weak back; no menstrual period, even a limited one; light tongue color or an enlarged tongue.
+The herbal formula for kidney yang deficiency is Gold Cabinet Kidney Qui, and its ingredients are based on the Six Taste formula with two extra herbs – Cinnamon Bark, Aconite Carmichaeli Debx.
 This formula can also be used for a patient suffering from ACTH insufficiency, but without organic damage at the adrenal gland.
 The acupuncture point is the same as above, plus the Mingmen life door.
-No needles are used, just moxibustion
+No needles are used, just moxibustion.

 The formula for lung yin deficiency is also based on the Six Taste Formula with three extra herbs: Ningpo Figwort Root 5%, Fritillaria Cirrhosa D.Don 8 and Baical Skullcap Root 5%.
 The acupuncture point is the same as the one used in kidney yang deficiency, plus Xiabai lung 4X2 needles, using the tonification method.

-4) Liver deficiency symptoms include: headache; joint pain; num ness of the four limbs; blurred vision, light period (by quantity or colour); light tongue colour; hollow pulse.
+4) LIVER DEFICIENCY – symptoms include headache; joint pain; numbness of the four limbs; blurred vision, light period (by quantity or color); light tongue color; hollow pulse.
 Herbs used here are based on the Four Object Formula.
 I use this formula because it is the yin organ which stores two-thirds of the body’s blood.
 Whenever there is a blood deficiency, we can use this formula.
 Its ingredients are: Angelica sinensis (Oliv.)
 Diels, Ligusticum wallichii franch, Rehmania glutinosa (Gaertn.), Paeoniae Lactiflorae, Radix.
 The acupuncture points are Taichong liver 3X2 needles, and Sanyinjiao (3 negative joint), spleen 6X2 needles, using the tonification method.

-5) Spleen deficiency symptoms include: lack of appetite; stomach fullness; fatigue; perhaps a swollen face; light or white tongue colour; thin tongue coating; hollow pulse.
+5) SPLEEN DEFICIENCY – symptoms include lack of appetite; stomach fullness; fatigue; perhaps a swollen face; light or white tongue color; thin tongue coating; hollow pulse.
 Here we would use Four Gentlemen Formula, which contains Radix Ginseng, Poria cocos (Schw.)
 Wolf, Atractylodes macrocephala koidz, Radix Glycyrrhizae (Licorice root).
 The acupuncture points are Yinlingquan spleen 9X2 needles, and Taichong liver 3X2 needles, using the tonification method.

-6) Liver stagnation symptoms include: irritability; frustration; ready anger; heavy menstrual period; dull tongue colour; a wiry or tight pulse.
+6) LIVER STAGNATION – symptoms include irritability; frustration; quick to anger; heavy menstrual period; dull tongue color; a wiry or tight pulse.
 Liver stagnation requires the Smooth Liver Formula.
 Its ingredients are: Paeonia Root, Amomum Fruit, Cardamon Fruit, Corydalis Rhizome, Citrus Peel, Saussurea Root, Magnolia Bark.
 The acupuncture point is Xingjian liver 2X2 needles, using the tonification method.

 Our modern, industrialized and commercialized society, with little or no emphasis on physical movement, creates great mental pressure.
 It is up to each one of us to live life based on holistic concepts.